Wissen

 The three hidden failure points that burn your thermal budget

-Failure point What usually happens A simple limit you set Was es für Sie bedeutet
+Fehlerstelle Was normalerweise passiert A simple limit you set Was es für Sie bedeutet

-Handoff dwell Sicherheit, cross-dock, queue 20 minutes per node Stops silent warming at transitions
+Handoff dwell Sicherheit, Cross-Dock, queue 20 minutes per node Stops silent warming at transitions

 Doorstep time Receiver unavailable 5–10 minutes max Prevents porch melt and disputes